 “It’s a painful condition.
 We’ve done lots of splinting and taping with her.
 We have to help her hand have support.
-I’m helping her parents so they know how to retrain her arm and muscles and can continue the therapy at home.
+I’m helping her parents so they know how to retrain her arm and muscles.
 She has functional usage now.”
-Then she pulls her phone out of her pocket and plays a short video clip of Coral using a pair of scissors to cut paper.
-“I can hold this now!” the little girl yells excitedly into the camera.

-Courtney Miller is the other occupational therapist at Sacred Heart.
-She specializes in sensory issues.
+Courtney Miller, an occupational therapist at Sacred Heart, specializes in sensory issues.

 “A kids job is to play,” she said.
-“Being able to empower them to go to the grocery store, or to go to Walt Disney World, that means everything.”
+“Being able to empower them to go to the grocery store, or to go to Walt Disney World, that means everything to me.”

 Courtney often helps her patient’s families establish visual schedules for the home to reduce anxiety and meltdowns in the mornings.

 “I made a visual list for one patient on how to get out of the car.
 We broke down each step because the child was having such a hard time.
 That fight or flight response was constantly on.”

 To help with calming some of those biochemical responses in the body, many therapists are turning towards technology to help their patients.

 Carol Garner-Houston, co-founder and Chief Medical Officer of Brain Harmony in Grayton Beach, is a proponent of the Integrated Listening System for many of her patients.